 Definition

-The volume in base units expresses sales, not in boxes (CU or consumer units), but in number of units constituting the box (tablets, capsules, milliliter, etc. ...).
+Volume in basic units expresses sales, not in boxes (CUs or consumer units), but in the number of units making up the box (tablets, capsules, millilitre, etc...).

-The volume in base units makes it possible to analyze sales which take into account the packaging of the product to be more comparable.
+Volume in basic units allows for the analysis of sales that take into account the packaging of the product to be more comparable.

 Example

-Let us take the example of a box containing 30 capsules (BU or base units) each containing 50 milligrams of the active principle PA.
+Let's take the example of a box containing 30 capsules (BUs or base units) each containing 50 milligrams of the active ingredient PA.

-1,000 UA of this product were sold over a period of time.
+There were 1,000 CUs sold of this product over a period.

 The volume in base units is:

-Sales volume in UA x Number of base units
+Sales volume in CUs x Number of base units

 Terminology